-"I request that any student with a documented disability needing academic adjustments or accommodations speak with me as soon as possible.
+"I request that any student with a documented disability needing academic adjustments or accommodations speak with me during the first two weeks of class.
 All discussions will remain confidential.
-Students with disabilities should also contact Allen Harrison, Assistant Dean for Accessibility Resources (Elihu Root House) who coordinates services for students with disabilities."
+Students with disabilities should also contact Allen Harrison, Associate Dean of Students for Multicultural Affairs in the Office of the Dean of Students (Elihu Root House; ext.
+4021) who coordinates services for students with disabilities."